marp-dev/marp-dev/README.md

 **[[ Details Page ]][details_page4]**

 I have experience in Game development.
 Regarding Godot in particular I have been using it since version 3.
+All these are practices for [the course of Discovering Godot by canopy games](https://www.udemy.com/course/discovering-godot/)